RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ### Using the default branch

-If you have default branch configured differently for your repos you can use the - sign as a substitution in your url and it will get replaced by your repo's default branch
+If you have default branch configured differently for your repos you can use the - sign as a substitution in your url and it will get replaced by your repo's default branch.

 ```yaml
 https://github.com/RoadieHQ/roadie-backstage-plugins/blob/-/catalog-info.yaml